marcojak/MTAdmob/MTAdmob/readme.md

 For each AdView if you want, you can set this property:
 AdsId: To add the id of your ads
+AdSize: To chose the size of your banners (from version 1.9)
+AutoSize: If true, the plugin will update the heightbanner height according to the ads loaded (from version 1.9)

 **For GDPR it's better to rely on a custom consent instead or using the non personalized ads as I cannot guarantee it works.
 So it's better if you create a custom consent**